madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

  * Ensure descriptions for PR's have a brief overview
  	* Allows for understanding the purpose of the review quickly
  		* what you've changed/are trying to acheive
- * Allows for automated tools to be used code styles, test passes etc.
+ * Tooling/Allows for automated tools to be used code styles, test passes etc.
  	* Lock down PR's to only merge in if tests/linting passes
+ 	* Lock down master branch on Github, so only merges
  	* Intergration tools, on PR submissions, notifications in Slack to everyone
  	* Help prevent blockages in the pipeline, by not developing on master, encourages use of branches
  * Conversations in one place on a hosted tool like Github